Patient Frequently Asked Questions

 ArrowForward

-Our financial assistance can be used with any pharmacy that:
+Our financial assistance can be used with any pharmacy/site of care that:

-2) is able to dispense your medication; and
+2) are able to dispense your medication or provide your infusion therapy; and

 3) accepts our payment methods of electronic claims submission or manual paper claim submission.